nirmata/kyverno-notation-aws/README.md

 In the  example above we are verifying the following:
 1. the attestations `sbom/cyclone-dx` and `application/sarif+json` exist for all images
 2. the `creationInfo.licenseListVersion` is equal to 3.17 in the SBOM and GPL licenses are not present.
-3. the attatestion `application/vnd.cyclonedx` is available for all versions of the `844333597536.dkr.ecr.us-west-2.amazonaws.com/kyverno-demo` image and does not contain GPL licenses.
+3. the attestation `application/vnd.cyclonedx` is available for all versions of the `844333597536.dkr.ecr.us-west-2.amazonaws.com/kyverno-demo` image and does not contain GPL licenses.

 **NOTE:** The conditions key in the attestations must be escaped with `\` so kyverno does not substitute them before executing the extension service.